wpbSabi/geospatial/README.md

 The repository has since been updated with data from November 6, 2021

 ## montavilla
-The *montavilla* repository is a map of grocery stores in East Portland, near the Montavilla neighborhood.
+The *montavilla* folder is a map of grocery stores in East Portland, near the Montavilla neighborhood.